floragunncom/search-guard-docs/_content/_howto/addendum_c_tls_primer.md

 ## Reasons for using TLS

-While Elasticsearch is often used for storing and searching sensitive data, it does not offer encryption or authentication/authorization out of the box.
+While OpenSearch/Elasticsearch is often used for storing and searching sensitive data, it does not offer encryption or authentication/authorization out of the box.

 In order to secure your sensitive data, the first step is to encrypt the entire traffic from and to your ES cluster via TLS.